 Ever think about running for office?
 Start with a neighborhood-level race.
-Election Officers (poll workers) were on the ballot in 2017 and committeepeople (local party representatives) were on the ballot in 2018.
-Download Seventy's Philadelphia's 2015-2025 Election Schedule to track other upcoming elections.
+Election Officers (poll workers) are next on the ballot in 2021 and committeepeople (local party representatives) in 2022.
+Download Seventy's Philadelphia's 2015-2025 Election Schedule.

 How to Run for Committeeperson: